RareSkills/blog/solidity-metadata/solidity-metadata.md

 ## Solidity Metadata

-By default, the solidity compiler appends metadata at the end of the "actual" initcode, which gets stored to the blockchain when the constructor finishes executing.
+By default, the Solidity compiler appends metadata at the end of the "actual" init code, which gets stored to the blockchain when the constructor finishes executing.
 Here is the "extra" code below:

 ```
 fea26469706673582212203082dbb4f4db7e5d53b235f44d3e38f839dc82075e2cda9df05b88e6585bca8164736f6c63430008140033